How to Adopt a Rescue Dog: The Complete 2026 Guide

 Financial Preparedness: The True Cost of Dog Ownership

 While adoption fees are just the beginning of your financial commitment, many potential adopters underestimate the ongoing costs of responsible dog ownership.
-Beyond basic needs like food and routine veterinary care, consider potential expenses like:

 - Emergency veterinary bills (which can easily reach thousands of dollars)